gregwell/gregwell/README.md

 I'm making my best effort to start thinking in JavaScript.
 Looking for a challenging summer internship!

-Complete list of my projects: 📝[gregwell/projects.md](https://github.com/gregwell/gregwell/blob/main/projects.md)
+**Links:**

+- 📝[Complete list of my projects](projects.md) - check out all my projects over the last few years

+- ⏱️ [Month in review](month-in-review.md) - see what I've been working on each month of 2021

 **Emoji:**